-- Wash all protective clothing that is used in regular production (overalls, aprons, etc.) every time after it is used. - Wash gloves used for fruit picking after every shift, and have replacement gloves at hand in the orchard should a worker need them while picking.

-Remove all other fabrics, such as table cloths, seat cushions, decorative curtaining, etc., from the work area during this time, launder it and put it into storage.
+- Wash all protective clothing that is used in regular production (overalls, aprons, etc.) every time after it is used. - > Iron clothing, as this will assist to kill the virus. - Wash gloves used for fruit picking after every shift, and have replacement gloves at hand in the orchard should a worker need them while picking. - Remove all other fabrics, such as table cloths, seat cushions, decorative curtaining, etc., from the work area during this time, launder it and put it into storage.
 It is much easier to spray and wipe down hard surfaces with sanitation agent than to constantly launder fabrics.